 Programming a token with built-in compliance means that some tokens will only be able to trade hands between individuals and institutions that are legally allowed to possess them.
 Doing so helps avoid some of the situations outlined above.
 The ability to programme tokens in this way is just one of several advantages security tokens possess over legacy systems.

-Furthermore, the emergence of highly specialised security token exchanges will provide a lot of much-needed clarification to traders, who are likely scratching their heads about which security tokens they can and can’t trade.
+Furthermore, the emergence of highly specialized security token exchanges will provide a lot of much-needed clarification to traders, who are likely scratching their heads about which security tokens they can and can’t trade.
 According to Securitize CEO Carlos Domingo “the exchange needs to onboard the investor” and then verify which markets the trader can participate in.
 This means that the onus will lie with the exchange, rather than the user, which makes for the smooth and familiar experience that cryptocurrency traders are familiar with.

 Advantages of security tokens